dfinity/metrics-proxy/README.md

 ### `listen_on`

-A dictionary of `address` (host / port) and `handler` (HTTP path of the proxy, which must be rooted at `/`).
-The address and handler together are used to produce the final result URL on which this proxy will answer.
+A dictionary that requires only one key: `url`.
+Fragments and query strings in the URL are not supported, and the only schemes supported are `http` and `https`.
+The URL represents the address to which this specific proxy server will respond to.
+Both IP addresses and host names are supported, but any host name that does not resolve to an address the system is listening on will later cause an error while attempting to listen to that address.
+The port in the URL is required.

-Optionally, the `protocol` key can be `http` or `https`.
-If HTTPS is enabled using this setting, then options `key_file` and `certificate_file` must be paths pointing to a valid X.509 key file and certificate file respectively.
-Test certificates can be generated with command `openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem`, taking care to add a common name to the certificate when prompted.
+If HTTPS is enabled in the URL, then options `key_file` and `certificate_file` must be paths pointing to a valid X.509 key file and certificate file respectively.
+Test certificates can be generated with command
+`openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem`,
+taking care to add a common name to the certificate when prompted.